intrepidcs/obd-kill/a-tour-of-obd-kill-hardware.md

 {% hint style="info" %}
 ### Note

-The pinout listed on the OBD-Kill for the Left and Right Buttons is reversed.
+The pinout printed on the OBD-Kill for the Left and Right Buttons is reversed.
 The correct GPIO Pin for the left button is Pin 18 and the correct GPIO Pin for the right button is Pin 15.
 {% endhint %}

 ### **3.3 Back Side and Pinout of Case**